detly/wiistart/README.md

-wiistart
+Wiistart
 ========

 An upstart script and other configuration files for using wminput from boot on Ubuntu systems.